What NY prosecutors could learn from Trump's tax records - WTMJ

 “These documents are a very important piece of the jigsaw puzzle,” Levin said.

 Whether Trump’s records will contain evidence of a crime is uncertain.
-The former president has argued for years that he broke no laws and has been unfairly targeted by Democrats for political reasons.
+The former president, a Republican, has argued for years that he broke no laws and has been unfairly targeted by Democrats for political reasons.

 Here is a look at where the tax records might be helpful, and where they might not help much, in the district attorney’s investigation: